Accessible study space

 There are accessible study rooms available in the Main Library and at Kings Buildings.
 These areas are allocated to students who require additional learning support or the use of assistive technology.
 Accessible PCs are available across campus.

-If you would like to find out about how to obtain use of an accessible study room please contact the Student Disability Service to arrange a consultation.
+If you would like to find out about how to obtain use of an accessible study room please contact the Disability & Learning Support Service to arrange a consultation.